Approach to Child, Learning & Space

 Our curriculum and methodology aim to nurture enquiring, courageous and compassionate human beings.
 The Learning Centre is a space where students will acquire linguistic, mathematical, and scientific knowledge and skills, as well as enjoy and appreciate the arts, literature and history.

 Our curriculum includes Languages (English and Konkani), Mathematics, the Humanities (Art, Literature and History) and the Natural Sciences.
 Unlike a conventional curriculum, these fields of inquiry don’t indicate that students will learn ‘everything’ there is to know in each subject.
 What we aim for is an understanding in these areas of knowledge, and the ability to work with and process a range of subject matter.
 A study of mathematics might entail rudimentary Bridge whereas art might encourage us to create colours and murals.

 Students learn by observing, doing and listening, by discussing, reading and writing, by researching and role-playing.
 Case-based learning, collaborative and individualised tasks, field trips and small service projects are all part of the curriculum.
 We recognise that a single approach does not work for all students, and we try to find techniques that will help the individual child.

 A Typical Day at TLC

 The curriculum will be what the students take away rather than what is presented.
-While activities include opportunities to listen, discuss, read, write, sing, draw, enact and interact, special circle times are a wonderful way to reflect on and articulate our thoughts and feelings on why we do what we do and our relationships with each other and the world beyond.
+While activities include opportunities to listen, discuss, read, write, sing, draw, play, enact and interact, special circle times are a wonderful way to reflect on and articulate our thoughts and feelings on why we do what we do and our relationships with each other and the world beyond.